Edgenesis/shifu.dev/blog-tech/2022-10-18-shifu-cloud.md

 <img src="/blog-221018/01.png" width="100%" />

-If you have no idea how to install ***Shifu*** and test it locally, you may want to check out [download and install](https://shifu.run/zh-Hans/docs/tutorials/demo-install) and [local installing testing](https://shifu.run/zh-Hans/docs/guides/install-shifu-dev).
+If you would like to know how to install ***Shifu*** and test it locally, you may want to check out [download and install](https://shifu.run/zh-Hans/docs/tutorials/demo-install) and [local installing testing](https://shifu.run/zh-Hans/docs/guides/install-shifu-dev).

 ## Connecting to thermometer and LED